nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 <br/>

 1. Configure your Prometheus server to collect NGINX Plus statistics from the scraper page.
-Use the prometheus.yml file provided, edit the IP addresses to match your NGINX Loadbalancing Server(s).
+You can use the prometheus.yml file provided, edit the IP addresses to match your NGINX Loadbalancing Server(s).

     ```bash
     cat prometheus.yaml